lvps/389ds-examples/README.md

 - 2 masters + 2 read-only replicas, the example from figure 15.2 in the Administration Guide
 - Multi-master with 4 masters in a circle, the example from figure 15.3 in the Administration Guide
 - Something with hubs, maybe?
 This will require modifications to the role...

+## See also

+If you're interested in running Keycloak on top of 389DS, there's [another repository](https://github.com/WEEE-Open/sso) with an example.

 ## License